 2.2.3.
-Reliability in the Context of RAW
+Wireless Effects Affecting Reliability

 In contrast with wired networks, errors in transmission are the predominant source of packet loss in wireless networks.

 The root cause for the loss may be of multiple origins, calling for the use of different forms of diversity: